zpainter/iassist/content/conferences/iassist2024/faq.md

 ### Can I get a discount when I register early?

 Yes, there is an early bird discount to those who register for the conference early.
+This fee is valid until March 27, 2024.

 ### How is registration confirmed?